RubenGres/blog/src/posts/ainerds.md

 they've been following diffusion models since the beginning and moved from stylegan quickly
 --->

+There is a lot of communities on reddit too
 Anime research is a subreddit that focuses on machine learning applied to anime.
 There is currently almost four thousand people following the page, so it is a relatively small community, their main goal is to create decensoring model to unblur genitals in hentais.
 There is also a subreddit dedicated